Salvador-ON/01_PROJECT_BUBBLE_SORTING/README.md

-# Microverse - RUBY - Bubble Shorting Project
+# Microverse - Ruby - Bubble Shorting Project

 > In this project, We got the chance to build our FIRST RUBY program.
 We will be fallowing the instruction displayed in [The Odin Project](https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks)